8/3/2021

 Executive Vice President and Chief Financial Officer

-Julian, if you look at last year, we finished the year at 2.6 billion in free cashflow, which was considered a strong year.
-This year we characterized it as a transitory year.
-Having said that, we're gonna spend roughly 200 million more in CapEx this year, which takes us down to four, which compares to the midpoint of our guide, 2.2 billion.
-I just put that additional 200 million in investments and working capital given this environmental burden.
+Julian, if you look at last year, we finished the year at $2.6 billion in free cash flow, which was considered a strong year.
+This year, we characterized it as a transitory year.
+Having said that, we're going to spend roughly $200 million more in CapEx this year, which takes us down to $2.4 billion, which compares to the midpoint of our guide, which is $2.2 billion.
+I'd put that additional $200 million in investments in working capital, given the environment that we're in.

 speaker